 All are welcome

 Visitors will be made very welcome, there’s no entrance charge – come and look at produce of the hive, see live bees in our observation hive, have a go at rolling a candle, enter our children’s colouring competition, learn about bees, and eat cake.
-We can’t promise as it is a natural product subject to seasonal availability but there should be local real honey available to buy at the show.
+We can’t promise as it is a natural product subject to seasonal availability but there should be local real honey and hive products available to buy at the show.